scalacenter/scala-advent-of-code/docs/puzzles/day17.md

 The problem asks us to consider the trajectory of a projectile _probe_ which has both a _position_ and a _velocity_.
 Both positions and velocities have two directions, `x` and `y`, with integer values.
-We will model them with case classes:
+We model them with case classes:

 ```scala